r-token/ryantoken.com-v3-svelte/src/routes/blog/joining-storyboard.md

 The ethos of Storyboard is that employees should be able to collaborate and work together from anywhere.
 As such, everyone at Storyboard is remote.
 At the time of publishing I haven't met everyone quite yet, but of those I'm aware - there are employees in Los Angeles, Denver, New York, and Nashville.

 I'll be working remotely out of Tulsa.
 It's wonderful to be able to stay in the town where my wife and I graduated from college just four years ago, where my wife still works downtown, and where I still have so many close friends.
 The technology scene in Tulsa is also booming right now.
-Coworking spaces like <a href="https://36degreesnorth.co" target="_blank">36°N</a> and others, along with the <a href="https://tulsaremote.com" target="_blank">Tulsa Remote</a> program, have accelerated the city's technology ecosystem rapidly.
+Coworking spaces like <a href="https://36degreesnorth.co" target="_blank" rel="noreferrer">36°N</a> and others, along with the <a href="https://tulsaremote.com" target="_blank" rel="noreferrer">Tulsa Remote</a> program, have accelerated the city's technology ecosystem rapidly.

 ### 5. It's a startup